Living in Illinois

 So, what is Illinois known for?

 Living in Illinois gives you the opportunity to explore a world-class city, connect with smaller communities, travel easily, and experience real seasonal change.
-For international Teachers, that combination can turn a teaching program into something much bigger: a full cultural experience.
+For international teachers, that combination can turn a teaching program into something much bigger: a full cultural experience.

 Ready to start your own journey?